Questions about Tabroom.com?

 Check out the written instructions on how to use Tabroom.com!
 Use the table of contents to find what you need, or search key words in the upper right.

 The first 50 entries in a tournament are free of charge.
-There is a $4 fee per every 5 entries beyond the first 50.
-For example, a 100 entry tournament will cost $40.
+It’s $1 per entry for every entry over the first free 50. $8/Campus room and $14/Campus with Observer room.

 NSDA district tournaments and tournaments that use NSDA Campus for an event will not pay the per-event Tabroom.com fee for that event.
 For example, if a tournament ran LD on NSDA Campus, LD entries would not count toward the per-entry fee.